mlwong/HAMeRS/README.md

 ### What libraries do I need? ###

 HAMeRS relies on [HDF5](https://support.hdfgroup.org/HDF5/), [Boost](https://www.boost.org/) and [SAMRAI](https://computation.llnl.gov/projects/samrai).
-Before installing HAMeRS, it is required to set up the environmental variables for [CMake](https://cmake.org/) to look for the locations of the libraries.
+Before installing HAMeRS, it is required to set up the environment variables for [CMake](https://cmake.org/) to look for the locations of the libraries.

 To set up HDF5:
 ```